Looking for detailed reviews of UK cat food brands, but all your online searches return information on cat food from the United States?

 These high levels of the Omega 3 Fatty Acids are why this recipe is aimed at cats with sensitivities and long hair, as many believe they can help relieve these issues.

-These provide a modest proportion of carbohydrates, plant-based protein, and fiber.
+These provide a modest proportion of carbohydrates, plant-based protein, and fibre.

 Akela Wholeprey Grain Free Original 90:10 Review